Margaret Cavendish, Duchess of Newcastle-upon-Tyne: CCXI Sociable Letters (1664)

-Published in 1664 by William Wilson, CCXI Sociable Letters (1664) is a collection of letters, written as if composed by real women.
+Published in 1664 by William Wilson, CCXI Sociable Letters (1664) is a collection of letters written as if composed by real women.
 The organisation is similar to that of The World's Olio (1655).
 The topics are as varied as the forms and length of the letters.
 They cover marriage, war, politics, medicine, science, English and classical literature, and miscellaneous matters like gambling and religious extremism.
 Some letters seem to point to characters as actual people – Thomas Hobbes may appear in letter 173 and C. R. stand for King Charles II, – and some are addressed to real people with whom Cavendish often communicated, but most are fictional, leading to a surprisingly vibrant, ongoing conversation and observation of contemporary life.

 Observations upon Experimental Philosophy (1666)

 Cavendish's natural philosophy

+Throughout her work on natural philosophy, Margaret Cavendish defends the belief that all nature is composed of free, self-moving, rational matter.
 Eileen O'Neill provides an overview of Cavendish's natural philosophy and its critical reception in her introduction to Observations upon Experimental Philosophy.
 She describes Cavendish's natural philosophy as rejecting Aristotelianism and mechanical philosophy and favouring Stoic doctrines: while women rarely wrote about natural philosophy in the 17th century, Cavendish published six books on the subject.
 O'Neill points out that Cavendish herself was not formally educated in natural philosophy, though William Cavendish and his brother Charles shared an interest in the subject and supported her interest and study in the area.
 She may also have been influenced by social encounters with philosophers such as Thomas Hobbes.
 O'Neill believes Hobbes (who had instructed Charles in philosophy) had marked influence on Cavendish's natural philosophy, making her one of the few 17th-century supporters of Hobbes' materialist philosophy, which argued that incorporeal souls did not exist in nature.
 Beginning in the 1660s, Cavendish began to study the work of her contemporaries more seriously.
 O'Neill suggests that such study was meant to enable Cavendish to argue her own points better by contrast with those of other natural philosophers.

 O'Neill notes that Cavendish's natural philosophy and her writing in general were criticised by many contemporaries and by more recent readers, such as Pepys, Henry More and Virginia Woolf.
-Cavendish's work has also received positive criticism and been lauded by many for tackling typically male-dominated subjects such as natural philosophy.
+Cavendish's work has also received positive criticism and has been lauded by many for tackling typically male-dominated subjects such as natural philosophy.
 Letters and poems of praise by her husband were included in several of her published works.